saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ### **Exercise - 12**
-  1. Write a python script and gives the final output
+  1. Write a python script that contains a dictionary with name : "details" and the script should perform the steps from 1 to 7.
  ```console

  Consider the following Dictionary  :